HubertArciszewski95/cypress-realworld-example/capability-checklist/authentication.md

 # Authentication
 should redirect unauthenticated user to home page

-## Sign up
+## Register
+should display correct link to login page

-should redirect to home page after sign up as logged in
+should redirect to home page after registering, as logged in

-should display signup validation errors:
+should display register validation errors:
 - when username is empty
 - when email is empty
 - when password is empty